 In this next screen, you will have access to a variety of functions.
 For example, you can add logos in the “Style” area and even add Google Analytics UA code in the “Features” tab.

-Once you’ve finished making your selections, click the “Save” button on the top right.
+Once you’ve gone through all of the options, click the “Save” button on the top right.

 You can repeat these steps if you ever want to install another template in Joomla.
 It’s not a bad idea to change your site’s appearance from time to time, especially during the holidays, so be sure to keep an eye out for templates to try.

 Install The Right Joomla Template Today

 Choosing the right template is very important when it comes to accentuating Joomla web hosting.
 Approximately 38 percent of visitors will leave a website if the layout and content are unattractive.

 This means having a good appearance will help you keep one-third of your guests from leaving.
 Give your site the best chance of success by choosing a template and layout that meets your goals.

 And remember just like updating your Joomla site, you’ll need to update your templates and extensions.